chirpier/chirpier-js/README.md

 # Chirpier SDK

-The Chirpier SDK is a lightweight, versatile library for monitoring and tracking streams of data in both browser and server environments.
+The Chirpier SDK is a lightweight, library for monitoring and tracking streams of data in both browser and server environments.
 With built-in retry logic, and offline handling, the Chirpier SDK makes it easy to collect and send data to the Chirpier API.

 ## Features